Mfaizl/jsongrapher-pyasd/examples/README_examples.txt

 example_10_bubble_plot shows an example of how to create a bubble2d plot and also a bubble3d plot.
 The bubble size adds an extra dimension to the image.

 example_11_local_python_call shows an example where the json record calls a local python function to simulate and populate a dataseries.
 This feature requires the user's script to call the feature, for security reasons.
 The JSON record cannot call functions "by itself".

+example_12_offset_and_series2dTo3d shows an example where a series of 2d spectra are offset to or converted into a 3d image.
+This can also be done with timeseries, scatter, etc.